Welcome to my blog!

 The second one, however, is slightly harder.
 There are a few others I know who also write similar blogs.
 I always enjoy reading these other blogs, and I have a slight bit of experience, so I just went with it.

-Below is a list of related blogs and YouTube channels from some friends of mine that I fully recommend for any reader of On the Rails.
+Below is a list of related blogs and YouTube channels from some friends of mine that I fully recommend for any reader of Based on Transit.

-Cod's little internet nook by Cod.
+Cod's corner by Cod.
 He's on a quest to review every bus route and train station in southern New England, showing his experiences on the journeys to ride these routes.

 Classy Whale by Caleb.
 Caleb posts a great video every week, usually focusing on transit and the sights around it.
-Thinks On the Rails is "a really cool blog, you should check it out."
+Thinks Based on Transit is "a really cool blog, you should check it out."

 Ranya's Ramblings by Ranya.
 They do what Cod does and what Miles did, but with transit primarily in the Philadelphia area.
 Outside of their blog, they're very interested in the Eliot Deviation Index.